Digitalswede/ADS_2021/README.md

 <summary> 3.2 Configuring a Model</summary>
   Early on, i configured a neural network (with some help from Jeroen in handling errors).
 The code can be found here: https://gpuserver.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%A4rn/ye%20olde%20cnn%20stuff/NN%20Take%201.ipynb
 My contribution: All of what you see in the notebook, some of the values were changed in accordance with feedback from Jeroen to get things working.
-  I also configured a simple RFC model early in the course as a first test of machine learning models.
-Unfortunately, I don't have the notebook file anymore.
+  I also configured a simple Logistic Regression model early in the course as a first test of machine learning models, using one of the example notebooks provided as the foundation.
+This file is available here: https://datascience.hhs.nl:8888/user/21087024/notebooks/dialogue/Bj%C3%B6rn/L6.7%20Text.ipynb
 </details>

 <details>